Top film and TV locations

 Hutchesons' Hall

 Found within the Merchant City area, Hutchesons' Hall was built in the 1800s.
-Over the years, it has been a hospital, school, public library, bank and now it's a cocktail bar and restaurant.
-It was used as a filming location for The Wife, starring Jonathan Price, Christian Slater and Glenn Close.
-To book a table, visit Hutcheson's Halls website.
+Over the years, it has been a hospital, school, public library, bank, and now it's a restaurant.
+It was used as a filming location for The Wife, starring Jonathan Price, Christian Slater, and Glenn Close.
+To book a table, visit Saints of Ingram.